Global financial registry

 A global financial registry (also known as an international financial registry) is a proposed central database on worldwide ownership of financial assets.
-The database would be compiled from data from large Western central securities depositories (CSDs), such as the US Depository Trust Company, Euroclear, and Clearstream.
+The database would be compiled from data from large Western central securities depositories (CSDs), such as the US Depository Trust Company, Euroclear Bank, and Clearstream Banking SA.
 Advocates for a registry say it would improve tax compliance, combat money laundering, hinder organized crime, and increase compliance with sanctions.
 Prominent advocates for a global financial registry include the Tax Justice Network and José Antonio Ocampo, as well as economists Thomas Piketty and Gabriel Zucman.